treolabs/treopim/docs/en/user-guide/views-and-panels.md

 The side view panel is used to show additional information on the currently open record and is shown on the right side of the main [detail](#detail-view) window:

+The side view panel is used to show additional information and is shown in the main window always together with the [detail](#detail-view) (or [quick detail](#quick-detail-view-small-detail-view)) view panels:

 ![Side view](../../_assets/views-and-panels/side-view.jpg)

 The `OWNERSHIP INFORMATION` panel is available by default on the side view panel and contains the following information: